tomhallmain/simple_image_compare/README.md

 - Directory-specific rules
 - H5 model-based classification rules

 This feature is particularly useful for maintaining clean media collections and automating content filtering.
+You can find an example H5 classifier that is known to work [here](https://github.com/FurkanGozukara/nsfw_model).

 ## Usage